-The First Annual World Castleman Disease Day will take place on July 23, 2018!
-It is an opportunity for Castleman disease advocates worldwide - from Castleman disease patients and loved ones to physicians and researchers - to come together in the fight against Castleman disease to continue to support patients currently living with Castleman disease and to remember those patients who we have lost.
+The First Annual World Castleman Disease Day took place on July 23, 2018!
+It was a wonderful opportunity for Castleman disease advocates worldwide - from Castleman disease patients and loved ones to physicians and researchers - to come together in the fight against Castleman disease to continue to support patients currently living with Castleman disease and to remember those patients who we have lost.
 Though Castleman disease was discovered more than 60 years ago, there is very little known and no cure.
 It's as common as ALS and affects individuals of all ages.
 Simply, it's the most deadly, most common disease that you've never heard of.
-Let's change that!
-This year, 2018, will be the first ever World Castleman Disease Day and we invite you to join us!
+We want to change that!
+This year, 2018, marked the first ever World Castleman Disease Day, and it was a huge success!

 Why is World Castleman Disease Day important?

-World Castleman Disease Day is a day for patinets, loved ones, physicians, and researchers across the world to come together and unite in the fight against Castleman disease.
-It is a day to show solidarity and our commitment to taking down this disease.
+World Castleman Disease Day will continue to be the one day a year for patients, loved ones, physicians, and researchers across the world to come together and unite in the fight against Castleman disease, a day to show solidarity and our commitment to taking down this disease.

 What should I do on World Castleman Disease Day?

-There is a wide range of ways to get involved - from wearing blue to hosting a fundraiser in your hometown - and the CDCN is here to help!
+There was a wide range of ways to get involved - from wearing blue to hosting a fundraiser in your hometown - and the CDCN is here to help!

 - Donate: donate or help raise funds to accelerate the high impact Castleman disease research that the CDCN is driving forward in the quest for a cure - https://www.cdcn.org/donate